gravitational/gravity/docs/5.x/workshops.md

 NodePort:		http	32321/TCP
 ```

-Here we see that on my Vagrant every node in the system should have `IP:32321` resolve to the Mattermost web app.
+Here we see that on my Vagrant every node in the system should have `IP:32321` resolve to the mattermost web app.
 On your Vagrant the port most likely will be different!

-So on my computer I can now open Mattermost app using one of the nodes IP:
+So on my computer I can now open mattermost app using one of the nodes IP:

 ![mattermost](images/mattermost.png)